pnarasingarao/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

-- Shared file access, where multiple users can read the same files
 - Cluster access, where many compute nodes can access the files.
 FUSE mounted file systems are per-host and cannot be accessed from many hosts without additional infrastructure.
 - BaseMount also doesn't refresh files or directories.
 In order to reflect changes done via the Web GUI in your command line tree, you currently need to unmount (basemount --unmount <mountpoint>) and restart BaseMount.
 - The Runs Files directory is not mounted automatically for you as there can be 100k + files available in that mount which can take a couple minutes to load for really large runs.
 You can still mount this directory manually if needed.